-- (111) Mary{i} was read the news naked{i} - ✓ Mary was naked
+(111) Mary_i was read the news naked_i

+√ Mary was naked

 As Bruening (2018a) observes, considering that actives and passives are truth-conditionally identical, there is no semantic restriction that restrains a depictive from modifying an indirect object.
 Besides, we can conclude that the indirect object must refer to a participant in the main event (e.g. the subject of the passive), contrary to what is expected under Pylkkänen's (2002) syntax-semantics for low applicatives.
 In fact, there are certain uses of the verb give in the active that enable depictive modification of the indirect object.
 The example below is taken from Bruening (2018a, 548: ex.29) who credits Maling (2001, 424: ex.14).
-A Spanish conuterpart is in ??.41
+A Spanish conuterpart is in 113.41

 - (112) a.
-The nurse_i gave the patient_i the medication still-groggy/half-asleep{i/i}. - b.
+The nurse_i gave the patient_i the medication still-groggy/half-asleep{i/j}. - b.
 Victorian doctors_i preferred to give their female patients_j a physical exam fullydressed{i/j}. - (113) Spanish

-La enfermera dio al abuelo su medicación medio dormido ${ii/j}$ / the nurse.FEM gave to-the grandfather.MAS his medication half asleep.MAS grogui ${i/j}$ grogui 'The nurse_i gave the granfather_j the medication half-asleep ${ii/j}$ / still-groggy ${i/j}$ '
+La enfermera dio al abuelo su medicación medio dormido ${i/j}$ / the nurse.FEM gave to-the grandfather.MAS his medication half asleep.MAS grogui 'The nurse_i gave the granfather_i the medication half-asleep ${i/i}$ / still-groggy{i/i}'

 Based on these data that have been presented here, I propose that the most adequate structural representation is one such that the applicative argument is higher than the VP.
-This
+This entails that we should adopt a structure like the one proposed by Larson (1988), where the applied argument is introduced in the specifier of V; or a structure à la Marantz (1993), in which there is an ApplP that takes the VP as its complement, and introduces the applied